yoenoo/eh_kernelbench/README.md

 Studying model organisms of exploration hacking, with a focus on AI R&D threat model (e.g. AI research sabotage).

 ## System Requirement
-The default setup I'm using is 8 x H200.
+The default setup I'm using is 8 x H200 (expensive!).
 Other NVIDIA Hopper GPUs (e.g. H100) should also work.

 ## Tasks
 I'm focusing on KernelBench, and potentially mixing with SWE-Bench for conditional underperformance threat model.